Texas Children's Hospital Fellows College

 Hometown: Prior Lake, Minn.

-Communities I identify with: Midwesterners, LGBTQIA+ allies, first generation physicians, folks with no prior ties to Houston/Texas, sports enthusiasts (hopelessly devoted to the torture of MN pro sports), Manchester City supporters aka Cityzens (LOL sorry Alex), hobbyists (home cooks and home brewers), people still trying to figure out adulting.
+Communities I identify with: Midwesterners, LGBTQIA+ allies, first-generation physicians, folks with no prior ties to Houston/Texas, sports enthusiasts (hopelessly devoted to the torture of MN pro sports), Manchester City supporters aka Cityzens (LOL sorry Alex), hobbyists (home cooks and home brewers), people still trying to figure out adulting.

-Mounica Rao, Second–Year
+Mounica Rao, Fourth-Year (Advanced Imaging)

 I chose BCM/TCH fellowship because: Not only is it one of the best heart centers in the world, it is also one of the most personable.
 Everyone I’ve met, from the cardiologists to the cardiac surgeons to the staff in the echo and cath labs, genuinely want to learn more about me and what they can do to help foster my professional and personal interests.
 And I can’t say enough about the support and guidance my co-fellows give me daily.
-We are a tight knit crew and that is incredibly important to me.
+We are a tight-knit crew and that is incredibly important to me.

 Outside of work, I spend my time: Exploring new restaurants and discovering new cuisines!
 Houston is home to so many diverse cultures, so I never get bored exploring.